dcstamuc/PacketStreamDataCollection/README.md

 ```

 ### License
-© Disruptive Cyber-Security Lab at TAMU-Commerce - This code is made available under the GPLv3 License and is available for non-commercial academic purposes.
+© This code is made available under the GPLv3 License and is available for non-commercial academic purposes.